Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

 Each combination needs to managed according to the key and the initialization vector requirements.
 Choose the combination such that Cipher block chaining, Key and Initialization vector are intact.

-# Key Points to avoid :
+# Key points to remember

 - Save and Run the code in a separate directory.
 Such that it doesn't effect your work flow.